 While some of the sitters in the exhibition can be identified, such as the emperor’s chaplain, or the king’s clerk, there are many unidentified faces in the exhibition that would have populated the streets of Renaissance Europe.
 Nurses, pupils, studio masters, and shoemakers stare back at you from the gallery walls.
 As you eyeball the sitters, you are drawn into their worlds, their stories, their lives lived centuries ago.

 Leonardo Da Vinci’s exquisite Study of a Nude Man, c.1504-5, is captivating.
 The artist has rendered his sitter’s form with characteristic realism and depth.
 The man’s gaze is stern.
 The connection between Da Vinci and his model is palpable.
-It’s a good opening to what could be an incredibly dry, and untrendy show.
+It’s a good opening to what could be an incredibly dry show.
+But that's really as good as it gets.

 Leonardo da Vinci, Study of a Nude Man, c.1504-6

-The collection of Holbein portraits, lent by Her Majesty The Queen, is likewise a showcase of outstanding draughtsmanship.
-Depicting individuals in the household of Henry VIII, they exemplify the influence of court artists in shaping perception of an historical period.
+Yet the collection of Holbein portraits, lent by Her Majesty The Queen, is worth a good hard look.
+A showcase of outstanding draughtsmanship, this group of drawings are of individuals populating the household of Henry VIII.
+They vary in style, colour and quality, and they exemplify, above all, Holbein's influence in shaping the aesthetic perception of an historical period.

 Young Woman in a French Hood, possibly Mary Zouch by Hans Holbein the Younger c.1533

 The exhibition is compact and user friendly.
-Long text panels have been replaced with a nifty booklet, due to a necessity for low lighting, and drawing techniques have been explained simply through a demonstrative video.
+Long text panels have been replaced with a nifty booklet, due to a necessity for low lighting, and the drawing techniques have been explained in layman's terms through a demonstrative video.

 Happily coinciding with the annual BP Portrait Award for contemporary portraiture just a few galleries away, The Encounter is an accessible introduction to Renaissance portraiture for young and old.